 When you have numbers, figures and data in front of you, you stop shooting in the dark.

 Many surveyors only spoke Marathi.
 The entire Collect app — including action buttons and instructions — could be converted to Marathi by simply changing the language setting.

 Many parts of Chandrapur do not have mobile or internet service.
 Data was continuously saved to tablets’ local storage, then synced to central servers when internet was available.

 Every household was geotagged on a map using GPS, even without internet.
 Surveyors also used Collect to map health centers, schools, and village infrastructure on a satellite map.

 Every survey was automatically customized with the most relevant questions for the person being surveyed.
 This saved crucial time on every survey.

-As data was collected, it was automatically verified on Transform.
-Any data point that fell outside of pre-set parameters or was inconsistent was automatically flagged on Collect.
-Then surveyors can immediately return to check and re-collect that data point in the field.
+As data was collected, it was automatically checked.
+Any data point that fell outside of pre-set parameters or was inconsistent was flagged on Collect.
+Then surveyors immediately returned to check and re-collect that survey in the field.

 Village scorecard creation